goodguyben/mavericksedge/RSS_FEED_SETUP.md

-# RSS Feed Setup for Mavericks Edge | Beyond The Edge Blog
+# RSS Feed Setup for Mavericks Edge Blog

 ## Overview
 Your blog now has a fully functional RSS feed that automatically includes all blog posts from your `blogData.ts` file.